 The world of front-end frameworks is so vast and awesome that designing is incomplete without these.
 The way they support designers in creating beautiful websites, setting up those to get them run with responsiveness being the key, including high-end user interface (UI) entities is what they help with.
-Every year, a huge number of frameworks are launched in the market, which helps in creating out-of-the-box ideas for websites design.
+Every year, a huge number of CSS frameworks are launched in the market, which helps in creating out-of-the-box ideas for websites design.
 This, in fact, is a great help for the developers who have a wide variety of options to choose from.

 But, to bridge the gap between providing a great user experience (UX) and UI, we need to consider some of the most important factors that will make the process efficient and smoother.